Ménière's disease is a condition of the inner ear that causes sudden attacks of:

 Treatment for Ménière's disease

-There's no cure for Ménière's disease, but medicine can help you control vertigo, nausea and vomiting.
+There's no cure for Ménière's disease, but medicine can help control vertigo, nausea and vomiting.

 The 2 medicines usually recommended by GPs are:

-- prochlorperazine – helps relieve severe nausea and vomiting
+- prochlorperazine, which helps relieve severe nausea and vomiting

-- antihistamines – help relieve mild nausea, vomiting and vertigo
+- antihistamines, which help relieve mild nausea, vomiting and vertigo

-The aim is to get the medicine into the body as soon as possible at the first sign of any symptoms.
+The aim is to get the medicine into your body as soon as possible, at the first sign of symptoms.

 You may also need treatment for:

-Distress is common in people with Ménière's disease, as it's difficult and unpredictable.
+Distress is common in people with Ménière's disease, as it's a difficult and unpredictable condition.

 A GP can offer advice and support if you're finding it difficult to cope with the effect Ménière's disease is having on your life.